 Nonprofits Under Fire: How the IRS Can – and Cannot – Revoke Federal Tax-Exempt Status

-While these announcements have sent a wave of fear, apprehension, and alarm through wide swaths of the nonprofit sector, it is important to note that neither the President, the Justice Department, the Treasury Department, nor the IRS have the ability to revoke the federal tax-exempt status of any entity through Executive Order or with the mere stroke of a pen.[2]
-There are well-established procedures for revoking federal tax exemption.
-As described below, those procedures require individual case-by-case IRS audits of each organization, with ample opportunity for the entity to defend itself, and including multiple routes of appeal.
-There simply is no lawful mechanism for the President, IRS, or others in the Trump administration to revoke the tax-exempt status of multiple nonprofits – or even a single nonprofit – without following this longstanding process.
+While these announcements have sent a wave of fear, apprehension, and alarm through wide swaths of the nonprofit sector, it is important to note that, with one narrow exception, neither the President, the Justice Department, the Treasury Department, the Education Department, the U.S. Attorney for the District of Columbia, nor the IRS have the ability to revoke the federal tax-exempt status of any entity through Executive Order or with the mere stroke of a pen.
+[4] There are well-established procedures for revoking federal tax exemption and they all involve the IRS.
+With two exceptions – one of which is the automatic revocation for failure to file an IRS Form 990 for three years in a row – those procedures require individual case-by-case IRS audits of each organization, with ample opportunity for the entity to defend itself, and including multiple routes of appeal.
+There simply is no lawful mechanism for the President, IRS, or others in the Trump administration to revoke the tax-exempt status of most nonprofits without following this longstanding process.

 Note that nonprofit organizations are generally organized and operated as both nonprofit and tax-exempt entities.
-“Nonprofit” status refers to incorporation status under state corporate law; “tax-exempt” status refers to federal income tax exemption under the Internal Revenue Code (IRC).
+“Nonprofit” status refers to incorporation status under state corporate law; “tax-exempt” status refers to federal income tax exemption under the IRC.
 Even if, following the IRS audit and appeal process (and any ensuing litigation), an organization’s tax-exempt status is revoked, it still remains a nonprofit corporation (albeit a taxable one).
-Even post-revocation, the IRS has no authority to shut down a nonprofit, seize its assets, or otherwise take control of the organization.
+Even post-revocation (including in the event of a 501(p) suspension), the IRS has no authority to shut down a nonprofit, seize its assets, or otherwise take control of the organization.

 If the IRS questions the federal tax-exempt status of a nonprofit organization, it can initiate an audit (technically called an “examination”) of the organization, auditing one or more IRS Forms 990 that were filed by the entity; those are the tax years under examination and the IRS is effectively determining whether the Forms 990 at issue were accurate and reflected full compliance with the applicable tax laws.
 For 501(c)(3) tax-exempt organizations (which comprise the vast majority of all tax-exempt entities), there can be many bases for threats to their exempt status, including not meeting the “organizational” or “operational” tests, private inurement, impermissible private benefit, having a substantial non-exempt purpose, engaging in too much lobbying, engaging in prohibited political campaign activity, or having too much unrelated business income, among others.